Mikeyloveslife/SparkieTelegramBot/README.md

 6. Create environment variables in .env file:
-   * Open the cloned repository in your code editor
+   * Navigate to the left upper corner and add a new file.
-   * Add a new file called ".env"
+   * Name it ".env".
-   * Open .env file and insert your OpenAI API key and Telegram bot API.
+   * Open ".env" file and insert your OpenAI API key and Telegram bot API.
 ```shell
 OPENAI_API_KEY = replacewithyourOpenAIapikey
 telegramBot_api = replacewithapitokenofyourTelegrambot